Gut Instinct or Trauma Trigger? How to Tell the Difference

 When your heart is racing and you feel the urge to run, is it your female intuition warning you of danger, or just your past trauma self-sabotaging a good thing?

-The Somatic Signatures
+Decoding Somatic Signatures

-The Pause and Evaluate Protocol
+The 24-Hour Pause Protocol

-Finding the Root Evidence
+Identifying the Root Evidence

 Tired of the Toxic Cycle?